-The Challoner Club is a private member's club for Roman Catholics living, studying, or working in London.
+The Challoner Club is a private member's club for Roman Catholics living, studying, working in, and visiting London.

 History of the Club

-The original Challoner Club was founded in Kensington, London in the late 1940s and was formally opened on the 20th of September 1949 by the Right Reverend Edward Myers, sometime Coadjutor Archbishop of Westminster, then Auxiliary Bishop of Westminster.
+The original Challoner Club was founded at 59 Pont Street, Knightsbridge, London in the late 1940s and was formally opened on the 20th of September 1949 by the Right Reverend Edward Myers, sometime Coadjutor Archbishop of Westminster, then Auxiliary Bishop of Westminster.

 The First Chairman of the Challoner Club was Michael Derrick, who served as the London Correspondent for L'Osservatore Romano, the daily newspaper of the Vatican City, and sometime Assistant Editor of The Tablet.